jackdawe/MBP/README.md

 ./project -cmd=ssmbplay -mdl=../temp/myForward -map=../Starship/Maps/myMapPool/test/map1 -seed=../temp/mySeed -px=100 -py=200 -lr=0.001 -gs=20
 ```

-# Full example on how to make the model based planner work
+# Full example on how to reproduce my best results so far

-In this section I will give you a "to reproduce" example whith all the steps that you should take to make the model based planner perform well.
+In this section I will give you a "to reproduce" example whith all the steps that you should take to make the model based planner produce the best results that I was able to get.
 In this example, we take the standard case with one planet and three waypoints.

 ## Step 1: Generate a map pool